OnePointOh/TAMU_Class_Search/README.md

    - **`class1`**: The code of the first class you are monitoring.
    - **`class2`**: The code of the second class you are monitoring.

+   Note: The class names used here do not have any effect on the code.

 2. **Ensure that the necessary environment variables or configuration settings for sending emails or texts are properly set up in your environment or in the script.**